fdilke/bewl/bewl2/notes/green-rees-theory.md

 Btw, do we know that every monad on FinSet is strong?
 Is there a quick proof?
 What kind of topos property is this?

+what are the monoliths in this variety?
+Guessing they have a simple structure.

+One could ask also if idempotent monoids have 'enough injectives': there's a universal algebra result characterizing this (need congruence extension property, etc etc) so maybe not.